04160/django-gis-tester/Readme.md

 >CRUD to create a seperate locations
 >>Create form to add new locations
 >>Create template to display current locations and filter them based on their values
+>>Add signal for location just to test out how it works
 >>Make proximity calculations, distance calculations based on existing locations.
 How far is x from y.

 >Make migration from